 An association between the ÖMPSQ-short risk groups and lifestyle factors (smoking and obesity) and the number of pain sites has also been shown earlier in the same population among individuals reporting musculoskeletal pain during the last 12 months11.
 No other studies have reported an association between lifestyle or social factors and the SBT or ÖMPSQ-short.
 According to our study of individuals reporting LBP during the last 12 months, the individuals belonging to the medium- and high-risk group of the SBT or ÖMPSQ-short had significantly more adverse health behaviours than the low-risk group members.
 The lifestyle profile differed between the SBT and ÖMPSQ-short high-risk groups and between genders.
 BMI was associated with the risk groups of both questionnaires, among both men and women.
 The likelihood of smoking increased from the low- to the medium-risk group and from the medium- to the high-risk group among men, but the difference between the medium- and high-risk groups was not as clear among women.
-Physical inactivity was more least prevalent in the highlow-risk group among women using both questionnaires than. aAmong men, physical inactivity was most prevalent in the high-risk group using only the ÖMPSQ-short.
+Physical inactivity was least prevalent in the low-risk group among women using both questionnaires.
+Among men, physical inactivity was most prevalent in the high-risk group using only the ÖMPSQ-short.
 In an earlier study of individuals reporting musculoskeletal pain during the last 12 months, the association between physical activity and the ÖMPSQ-short risk classification was not significant11.
-These findings emphasize that inactivity may play a greater role as a risk factor for prolonged disability than, and that high activity levels might not automatically play a protective role.
+These findings emphasize that inactivity may play a greater role as a risk factor for prolonged disability, and that high activity levels might not automatically play a protective role.
 Medium activity level was associated with lower prevalence of LBP according a systematic review, while the association between high activity level and LBP, compared to low activity level, was not clear37.
 In a large prospective study consisting of older adults, high-risk individuals, as classified according to 11 biopsychosocial risk factors, were three times more likely to develop pain compared to low-risk group386.
-Interestingly, 7.8% of the study sample belonged to the high-risk group, which is similar to ÖMPSQ-short high-risk group percentages in our study (7% in men, 119% in women).
+Interestingly, 7.8% of the study sample belonged to the high-risk group, which is similar to ÖMPSQ-short high-risk group percentages in our study (7% in men, 9% in women).
 Similar to our study, they also found that individuals in the high-risk group were the least likely to have higher level education.
 In summary, our results support the significance of lifestyle and social factors among individuals belonging to ÖMPSQ-short and SBT high-risk groups.